 - Nominee's CV (up to 10 pages).

+Late materials will not be accepted.
 A selection committee comprised of leaders from within the Office of the Vice President for Research (OVPR), the Research Council, and UI faculty will be appointed to evaluate nominations.

 Submission Process and Deadline